johangenis/CarND-MPC-Project/README.md

 # Udacity Self-Driving Car Engineer Nanodegree Program
-# *Model Predictive Controller Project*
+# *Model Predictive Controller (MPC) Project*

 ## Intro

-This repository contains my solution to the Udacity SDCND MPC Project.
-The goal of this project is to navigate a track in a Udacity-provided [simulator](https://github.com/udacity/self-driving-car-sim/releases), which communicates telemetry and track waypoint data via websocket, by sending steering and acceleration commands back to the simulator.
-The solution must be robust to 100ms latency, as one may encounter in real-world application.
+The goal of this project is to drive car around the lake track of a Udacity-provided [simulator](https://github.com/udacity/self-driving-car-sim/releases), which communicates via websocket, by transmitting steering and acceleration commands back to the simulator.
+The solution should have 100ms latency, similar to real-world conditions.

-This solution, as the Nanodegree lessons suggest, makes use of the IPOPT and CPPAD libraries to calculate an optimal trajectory and its associated actuation commands in order to minimize error with a third-degree polynomial fit to the given waypoints.
-The optimization considers only a short duration's worth of waypoints, and produces a trajectory for that duration based upon a model of the vehicle's kinematics and a cost function based mostly on the vehicle's cross-track error (roughly the distance from the track waypoints) and orientation angle error, with other cost factors included to improve performance.
+The IPOPT and CPPAD libraries are used to calculate an optimal trajectory and its associated actuation commands in order to minimize error with a third-degree polynomial fit to the given waypoints.
+The optimization considers waypoints during a short duration of time, and produces a trajectory for that duration based upon a model of the vehicle's kinematics.
+The trajectory, and a cost function (based on the vehicle's cross-track error - roughly the distance from the track waypoints) and the orientation angle error, with other cost factors included to improve performance.

 ## Rubric Points

 - **The Model**: *Student describes their model in detail.
 This includes the state, actuators and update equations.*

-The kinematic model includes the vehicle's x and y coordinates, orientation angle (psi), and velocity, as well as the cross-track error and psi error (epsi).
-Actuator outputs are acceleration and delta (steering angle).
+The kinematic model includes the vehicle's x and y coordinates, orientation angle (**psi**), and velocity, as well as the cross-track error and psi error (**epsi**).
+Actuator outputs are **acceleration** and **delta** (steering angle).
 The model combines the state and actuations from the previous timestep to calculate the state for the current timestep based on the equations below:

 ![equations](./eqns.png)

 - **Timestep Length and Elapsed Duration (N & dt)**: *Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.*

-The values chosen for N and dt are 10 and 0.1, respectively.
-Admittedly, this was at the suggestion of Udacity's provided office hours for the project.
-These values mean that the optimizer is considering a one-second duration in which to determine a corrective trajectory.
-Adjusting either N or dt (even by small amounts) often produced erratic behavior.
-Other values tried include 20 / 0.05, 8 / 0.125, 6 / 0.15, and many others.
+The values chosen for N and dt are 10 and 0.15.
+These values mean that the optimizer is considering a 1.5 second duration in which to determine a corrective trajectory.
+Other values tried include 10 / 0.1, 10 / 0.12, 10 / 0.2, et al.

 - **Polynomial Fitting and MPC Preprocessing**: *A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.*

-The waypoints are preprocessed by transforming them to the vehicle's perspective (see main.cpp lines 108-113).
-This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.
+The waypoints are preprocessed by transforming them to the vehicle's perspective (see main.cpp lines 107-113).
+This simplifies the process to fit a polynomial to the waypoints since the vehicle's x and y coordinates are set to (0, 0), with the orientation angle also set to zero.

 - **Model Predictive Control with Latency**: *The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.*

-The approach to dealing with latency was twofold (not counting simply limiting the speed): the original kinematic equations depend upon the actuations from the previous timestep, but with a delay of 100ms (which happens to be the timestep interval) the actuations are applied another timestep later, so the equations have been altered to account for this (MPC.cpp lines 104-107).
-Also, in addition to the cost functions suggested in the lessons (punishing CTE, epsi, difference between velocity and a reference velocity, delta, acceleration, change in delta, and change in acceleration) an additional cost penalizing the combination of velocity and delta (MPC.cpp line 63) was included and results in much more controlled cornering.
+Latency was dealt with in a twofold way(disregarding limiting speed): the original kinematic equations depend upon the actuations from the previous timestep, but with a delay of 100ms (equal to the timestep interval) the actuations are applied one timestep later, so the equations adjucted to take this into consideration (MPC.cpp lines 112-115).
+Also, in addition to the cost functions suggested in the lessons (penalizing CTE, epsi, difference between velocity and a reference velocity, delta, acceleration, change in delta, and change in acceleration) an additional cost penalizing the combination of velocity and delta (MPC.cpp line 69) was introduced, and resulting in more controlled cornering.
+(Credit to fellow student Jeremy Shannon)

 ---